cytodata/awesome-cytodata/readme.md

 representations of bioimaging data](https://doi.org/10.1101/2021.04.07.438792) - Method to visualize morphological profiles.
 - [CytoGAN: Generative Modeling of Cell Images](https://doi.org/10.1101/227645) - Generative network displaying potential for learning latent representation of biological conditions from cell images.
 - [Self-supervised feature extraction from image time series in plant phenotyping using triplet networks](https://doi.org/https://doi.org/10.1093/bioinformatics/btaa905) - Direct extraction of phenotypic features from plant images.
+- [Morphology and gene expression profiling provide complementary information for mapping cell state](https://doi.org/10.1016/j.cels.2022.10.001) - Comparison of the information contained in Cell Painting and L1000 assays for the same perturbations.
+- [Fully unsupervised deep mode of action learning for phenotyping high-content cellular images](https://doi.org/10.1093/bioinformatics/btab497) - Unsupervised approach to represent cellular morphology with clusters corresponding to meaningful relations such as mechanism of action.
+With an overview of deep learning methods for morphological profiling and classification.
+- [Automated high-speed 3D imaging of organoid cultures with multi-scale phenotypic quantification](https://doi.org/10.1038/s41592-022-01508-0) - Experimental and computational workflow to extract 3D morphological descriptors of organoids using light-sheet microscopy.

 ## Contribute